arith-geom/ag-comp-arith-geom/_news/2025-01-15-welcome-post.md

 ---
+categories:
+- general
+date: 2025-01-15
 layout: post
+order: 999
+published: true
-title: "Welcome to AG Computational Arithmetic Geometry"
+title: Welcome to AG Computational Arithmetic Geometry
-date: 2025-01-15
-categories: [Research Group]
-tags: [Welcome, Heidelberg, IWR]
 ---

 Welcome to the research group "Computational Arithmetic Geometry" at the Interdisciplinary Center for Scientific Computing (IWR) in Heidelberg.